tomitrescak/trescak.com/projects/luis/catalogue.md

 yarn luis --init
 ```

 The last command `yarn luis --init` adds a `src/luis.ts` file to your project.
 Please see [configuration](#) page for more options on how to init and run luis.
-When the project is initialised, we are reasdy coding our own component `greeting.ts`:
+When the project is initialised, we are ready coding our own component `greeting.ts`:

 ```ts
 import * as React from 'react';